If someone has reported antisocial behaviour but no action has been taken, they will be able to tell us about it under the Community Trigger.

 - no action has been taken because information has not been shared between partners and this has affected potential service delivery

-What is not suitable for a Community Trigger?
+What would not be suitable for a Community Trigger

 - if someone has reported antisocial behaviour and received a service but the problems are ongoing